defi-wonderland/specs/specs/interop/shared-lockbox-upgrade.md

 the on-chain chains list is simplified by assuming that joining the Shared Lockbox is equivalent to joining the op-governed dependency set.

-The migration process consists of three main points:
+The upgrade process consists of three main points:

 - Add the chain to the op-governed dependency set
 - Move ETH liquidity from `OptimismPortal` to `SharedLockbox`
 - Upgrade the code of `OptimismPortal` to include the `SharedLockbox` integration

-The migration process also requires that:
+This process also requires that:

 - `SharedLockbox` is deployed
 - `SuperchainConfig` is upgraded to manage the dependency set